BladeTransformerLLC/gauzilla/README.md

 ## Introduction
 The innovative rendering technique known as 3D Gaussian Splatting (3DGS) [1] represents a Machine Learning-oriented approach to 3D rendering, specifically designed for Novel View Synthesis (NVS).
 It facilitates the real-time photorealistic rendering of scenes reconstructed from images and videos captured using conventional smartphone cameras.
 Since its release in 2023 there has been a Cambrian explosion of 3DGS applications and extensions, such as 4DGS [2], D3GA [3], SLAM [4], SC-GS [5], GPS [6], GHA [7], etc (see a survey [9]).

-One of the original ideas of splatting Gaussian ellipses can be traced back in 2002 [8] and 3DGS uses almost the same approach for its efficient forward rendering on the GPU.
+One of the original ideas of splatting Gaussian ellipsoids onto the 2D screen as ellipses for rendering can be traced back in 2002 [8] and 3DGS uses almost the same approach for its efficient forward rendering on the GPU.

 Briefly, a 3D elliptical Gaussian centered at a point p with a covariance matirx V is defined as: